Leaderboard

 Showing content with the highest reputation on 02/28/17 in Posts

-1. We all are individuals, and we all hunt for different reasons and have different goals.
+We all are individuals, and we all hunt for different reasons and have different goals.
 So if someone wants to let five yearling bucks pass, to perhaps shoot a mature eight or ten point buck, last day of the season.
 That should be their choice.
 If someone else, wants to go out on opening morning and shoot the first legal buck that comes along.
 That should be their choice.
 I buy the tag.
-I don't need someone to tell me what to shoot.
+I don't need someone to tell me what to shoot.8 points

-4. My commitment to killing a buck this year with my longbow has sparked a new interest.
+My commitment to killing a buck this year with my longbow has sparked a new interest.
 I know have a Flintlock on the way.
 If I can get it shooting acceptably I will use it for the entire season "excluding crappy weather."
 I am having so much fun with the longbow and can't wait to stick a wood chicken with it in a couple months that I think the Flintlock will add to the fun of the regular season and muzzleloader season.
 Anyone on here have any advice on where to start with the flintlock?
 It's a 50cal left hand Lyman deerstalker, the carbine of flintlocks.
-Sent from my iPhone using Tapatalk
+Sent from my iPhone using Tapatalk3 points

 3 points

-8. As the title says this is just a theory.
+As the title says this is just a theory.
 I read a lot about deer hunting through the entire year and love to learn as much as I can.
 Some of my opinions vary greatly from the accepted rules though.
 For one, I'd rather still hunt than hunt from a stand.
 Once a buck knows your stand location he can avoid it.
 As a still hunter you can adapt to how a deer reacts to your presence and use that to your advantage.
 I hear a lot of people say that once a buck has been bumped, he probably won't return.
 I feel the exact opposite.
 If he used the terrain and area to elude hunters before he can do it again and will feel more comfortable in an area he knows.
 As a hunter if you can figure out how he eluded you it can be used to your advantage in the future.
 Another thing I hear a lot is that big bucks are gone at the first sign of human presence.
 What if they're actually bigger risk takers than younger deer and actually allow the threat to approach and walk by instead of running and giving up their position?
 I've read several studies where radio collared deer have actually hunkered right down and allowed hunters to walk within yards of them and not taken off.
 The hunters had no clue the deer was even there.
 I've never killed any "trophy" deer with these methods but I have taken some deer that were trophies in my eyes.
-Sometimes I just like to go against the grain of commonly accepted knowledge.
+Sometimes I just like to go against the grain of commonly accepted knowledge.2 points

 2 points